Nobuyoshi Tamura (1933-2010) was an 8th dan Aikikai Shihan and a direct student of Aikido founder Morihei Ueshiba

 He published several books on aikido in French, and among his former students were Toshiro Suga and Pierre Chassang.

 He died of cancer in July 2010, and will be greatly missed.
 More Info Here

 Do YOU want to speed up your learning curve?

-Develop your aikido skills at a faster rate by making a few small changes to your training routine.
-Find out how in my Aikido Success Blueprint... a gold-mine of knowledge!
+Develop your skills at a faster rate with a few small changes to your training routine.
+Find out how Aikido Success Blueprint... a gold-mine of knowledge!